This article is part of a larger series on Retail Management.

-- Shopify: Shopify balances simplicity and ease of use with having all the features small businesses need (and nothing they don’t).
+Shopify balances simplicity and ease of use by having all the features small businesses need.
 This—along with sophisticated point-of-sale apps, an extensive app marketplace, and plans that can grow with your business—make Shopify the best ecommerce platform for most small businesses.

-- BigCommerce: BigCommerce allows you to shop around for the lowest transaction fees from any payment processor.
-And, while Shopify has limitations on the number of variants each product can have, BigCommerce does not.
-So, it’s a better option for growing ecommerce businesses that have complex product assortments or want to save on processing fees.
+Meanwhile, BigCommerce allows you to shop around for the lowest transaction fees from any payment processor.
+And while Shopify has limitations on the number of variants each product can have, BigCommerce does not—making it a better option for growing ecommerce businesses that have complex product assortments or want to save on processing fees.

 4.38 out of 5